Hafizh-Zen/kangzenstoremobile/README.md

 Once the functions were complete, I created two user accounts, each with three associated data entries, and ensured this data could be accessed locally.
 I used user = models.ForeignKey(User, on_delete=models.CASCADE) in the model to link the data to the respective user.

 Additionally, I implemented cookies to track user activity, specifically the last login time.
 I modified the show_main, login_user, and logout_user views to manage this functionality.
 The last login time is stored in a cookie and displayed in main.html.
 I set the cookie when the user logs in and handled its expiration when the user logs out.

+## ASSIGNMENT 5

+1. If there are multiple CSS selectors for an HTML element, explain the priority order of these CSS selectors!

+CSS allows developers to style HTML elements, but when multiple selectors apply to a single element, understanding their priority is crucial.

+Inline styles (style="color: red;") have the highest priority, overriding both external and internal styles.
+Next are IDs (#header), which are unique to a single element and take precedence over classes.

+Classes (.button { color: white; }) can be applied to multiple elements and have lower specificity than IDs but higher than element selectors (e.g., div, p) and the universal selector (*), which have the lowest priority.

+If two selectors have the same specificity, the one defined later in the stylesheet takes precedence, demonstrating the cascading nature of CSS.
+This system helps developers control the appearance of web pages effectively.

+2. Why does responsive design become an important concept in web application development?
+Give examples of applications that have and have not implemented responsive design!

+Responsive design is essential in modern web development due to the wide range of devices and screen sizes used to access the internet.
+As smartphones, tablets, and varying screen resolutions become more common, ensuring a seamless user experience across all devices is crucial.

+The main benefit of responsive design is improved user experience.
+It ensures that elements are appropriately sized, menus are accessible, and content is readable on any device, whether a desktop, tablet, or mobile phone.
+Websites like Amazon and Netflix showcase responsive design by automatically adjusting layouts, images, and navigation for optimal viewing.
+In contrast, sites lacking responsiveness often frustrate users with small text, difficult navigation, or excessive scrolling.

+In short, responsive design is key to creating accessible, user-friendly applications in today’s multi-device world, ultimately boosting user satisfaction and engagement.

+3. Explain the differences between margin, border, and padding, and how to implement these three things!

+Understanding margin, border, and padding is essential in CSS, as they each serve a unique role in the box model for web design.

+Margin is the space outside an element's border, creating separation between the element and its surroundings.
+It’s transparent and can be set using properties like margin-top, margin-bottom, or the shorthand margin.
+For example, margin: 10px 20px; sets a 10-pixel margin on the top and bottom, and a 20-pixel margin on the left and right sides.

+Border is the line that surrounds an element's padding and content.
+It can be styled in terms of thickness, color, and pattern (e.g., dotted, double).
+The border occupies space and affects the element's overall size.
+It can be set with properties like border-width, border-style, border-color, or the shorthand border, e.g., border: 3px dotted blue;.

+Padding is the space inside the element, between its content and border.
+It prevents content from touching the border and can be adjusted with properties like padding-top, padding-bottom, or the shorthand padding.
+For example, padding: 5px 15px; applies 5-pixel padding to the top and bottom and 15-pixel padding to the left and right sides.

+In short, margin creates space outside an element, padding creates space inside, and the border separates padding from the outer margin.

+4. Explain the concepts of flex box and grid layout along with their uses!

+Flexbox and Grid Layout are two powerful CSS systems for designing flexible and responsive web layouts.

+Flexbox (Flexible Box Layout) is suited for one-dimensional layouts, allowing items in a container to align along a single axis—either horizontally or vertically.
+It dynamically distributes space among items with properties like justify-content, align-items, and flex-direction.
+For example, creating an evenly spaced, centered navigation bar is straightforward using Flexbox.

+Grid Layout is a two-dimensional system, perfect for complex layouts involving both rows and columns.
+It provides precise control over layout structure using properties like grid-template-rows, grid-template-columns, and grid-area.
+For instance, arranging a gallery of images with captions can be efficiently handled using Grid.

+In summary, Flexbox is ideal for simpler, one-dimensional layouts, while Grid is best for more intricate, two-dimensional designs.
+Both are essential for building responsive, visually appealing web pages.

+5. Explain how you implemented the checklist above step-by-step (not just following the tutorial)!

+First, to have the delete and edit functions on the website, I created 2 functions in the views.py, which are delete_mood and edit_mood.
+Then both of these functions are used in the templates.
+Then I added these functions to the urls.py.
+After that, I added Tailwind to the folder so i could use CSS.
+Then, i modified my website to have a spotify look to it as i like the minimalistic design.
+When there are no product, it will display a message and a picture of Vegeta.
+In each card moof, there are two buttons which are edit and delete.
+Other than that, I also added a navbar with features on it.